Ignatian Hoya Biomedical Academic Scholarship

 Example: Jack Bulldog would name his file as “Jack Bulldog – Ignatian Essay“

-If you have any questions at all regarding your Ignatian Hoya Biomedical Academic application, please feel free to email firstname.lastname@example.org.
+If you have any questions regarding your Ignatian Hoya Biomedical Academic application, please contact firstname.lastname@example.org.

 The Ignatian Hoya Biomedical Academic Scholarship Application is due 14 days after submitting the program admissions application to an eligible master’s program.
 For example, if you submit your application on the 1st of the month, you must submit your scholarship application by midnight on the 15th of the month.